Foto Strakosha

 Fotaq "Foto" Strakosha (born 29 March 1965) is an Albanian retired goalkeeper and current goalkeeping coach of Lazio Youth.
-A member of the Greek minority in Albania, he is of ethnic Greek descent.

 Strakosha is regarded as one of Albania's most popular and greatest goalkeepers.
 In his 20-years playing career he played with 11 different clubs, initially in Albania before moving in Greece in 1991 to spend the majority of his career there until his retirement in 2005.
 He captained the Albania national team for a number of years before his retirement in 2005.
-He became Albanian's most ever capped player having 73 caps to his name for the Albania national team from 1990 to 2005.
+He became the most ever capped Albanian player having 73 caps to his name for the Albania national team from 1990 to 2005.

 Club career

 Strakosha started his senior career for Minatori (now KF Memaliaj) in 1985 beforing moving to Albanian giants Dinamo Tirana.
 In his first season at Dinamo he won Albanian Cup and Albanian Supercup eventually.
 The next season was even more successful as he won all three competitions Albanian Superliga, Albanian Cup and Albanian Supercup.
 After another half-season with Dinamo, he moved to Greece playing initially for PAS Giannina for the remainder of the 1990–91 season.
 Then he moved immediately in Piraeus, playing for both teams Ethnikos Piraeus for 2 years and Olympiacos for other 4 years.
 During his time at Olympiacos he was always at top 3 best teams in Greece top-flight winning the title in his last season 1996–97.
 Then he signed for fellow top-flight side Panionios where he would play for 2 seasons, becoming a starter and winning the Greek Cup in his first season.
 He left Panionios to spend another 3 years and a half at top-flight joining Ionikos to play for 3 years before moving to Kallithea to spend the first half of the 2002–03 season.
 Then he moved for a year at Greece second top-flight playing for Kalamata for the remainder of the 2002–03 season and first half of the 2003–04 season for Ethnikos Asteras.
 He was returned in top-flight joining Proodeftiki for the remainder of the 2003–04 season prior moving once more at Panionios in the next season to end his playing career.